gwilgen/googolMatrix/README.md

 	Determines if you want to output some debug OR you want to know how many possible routes give a correct answer

 'Objective':
-	Sets the value that as to be accumulated through the route
+	Sets the value that has to be accumulated through the route

 'Last Position':
 	A vector with the position where the route has to finish